 Code of Conduct

-The Board currently comprises three committees, namely, the Board of Directors, the Executive Committee (EC) and the AC.
+The Board currently comprises three committees, namely, the Board of Directors, the Executive Committee (EC) and the Audit Committee.

 BOARD OF DIRECTORS